First Time Disney Visit

 Traveling With Young Kids

-Part III in our eight-part series on visiting the Disney parks for the first time focuses on traveling to Animal Kingdom with young children (the 6-and-under set).
+Part III in our series on visiting the Disney parks for the first time focuses on traveling to Animal Kingdom with young children (the 6-and-under set).

 Also, with all the Disney parks, it’s best to arrive when the park opens (rope drop) on a weekday.
 If you can avoid major school holiday breaks, you will experience less crowds.